esloch/pydantic-to-django-model/docs/contributing.md

 ## Running tests locally

-The tests can be executed using the `test` dependencies of `pydantic-to-djmodel` in the following way:
+The tests can be executed using the `test` dependencies of `pydantic-djmodel` in the following way:

 ```bash
 $ python -m pytest